DavidJKTofan/CyberSec-resources/Projects/Blockchain/Cryptocurrency-Mining-XMR.md

 ## Start Mining

-Using a mining pool makes it _easier_ to mine, so we use a mining pool, such as for example:
+Using a mining pool makes it _easier_ to mine, so we use a mining pool.

 Ready?
 Type into your RPi: ```./xmrig -o gulf.moneroocean.stream:10128 -u YOUR_WALLET_ADDRESS_HERE -p YOUR_LABEL```